Should I do the formal wedding photographs?

 Should I do the formal wedding photographs?
 Frankly this is a question I have batted backwards and forwards throughout my wedding career… Frankly, shooting the formal shots is hard work, nobody enjoys them and they slow everything down to a crawl.

 I have tried EVERYTHING I can think of to speed up the process.
-I tell the Bride and Groom to tell the people that are we’ll be photographing that we will need them.
+I tell the Bride and Groom to tell the people that we’ll be photographing that we will need them and when.

 I’ve tried doing a BIG group shot of everyone and then told the close families to go and stand to one side… Only to find that by the time I’ve got downstairs that everybody has run off to the bar.

 On one rather bad occasion, I had to go and fish Dad out of the bar on three occasions, even though I asked him “Please don’t go anywhere until we’re done”.

 I expect if you’ve shot a few weddings you’ll have had the mums / dads / aunties all of sudden saying to the Bride “You need this shot of these people and that shot of those people”